Robust amplification of Santha-Vazirani sources with three devices: Conclusions

 We have demonstrated that amplification of arbitrarily weak randomness is possible using quantum resources.
 We were able to derive the necessary bounds on the violation of Bell inequalities as a function of the randomness' quality.
 These bounds are below the maximum achievable by quantum resources for arbitrarily weak initial randomness.
 We have also presented a protocol that uses Bell inequalities for randomness amplification and calculated all of its parameters.

-We find of a particular interest the fact that the inequalities we have demonstrated that perform well in randomness amplification only do so in quantum theory.
-In fact, it is known that neither of them can amplify any kind of randomness when only no-signalling is assumed.
-This follows straightforwardly from the results of \cite{M-contexqkd} for magic square game and from \cite{Amp2} for tripartite Mermin inequality.
+We find of a particular interest the fact that the inequality we have demonstrated to perform well in randomness amplification, does so only in quantum theory, it cannot amplify any randomness of any quality when only no-signalling is assumed, because the adversary, though unable to make the whole outputs of all the parties deterministic, can always fix any single bit of it \cite{Amp2}.
+Although a different protocol based on the same inequality might work we find it interesting that for the one presented here the difference between quantum and no-signalling theory is qualitative rather than quantitative.
+This result is in contrast with protocols based on other Bell inequalities where the theory of the adversary only influences the efficiency of the protocol but not the possibility of its secure execution \cite{MAG}.

-As our paper solves an open problem it also poses some new ones: Is amplification of arbitrarily weak randomness possible with imperfect correlations for no-signalling theories?
-Are there any protocols more efficient than ours in the terms of ratio of random bits generated to random bits used?
+As our paper solves an open problem it also poses some new ones: Are there any protocols more efficient than ours in the terms of ratio of random bits generated to random bits used?
+What is the lowest violation of Bell inequality required for amplification of a certain $\epsilon$-source with three devices?

-But the most important open problem is whether there are better amplification protocols using the same Bell inequalities.
-We conjecture that if, in the last step, the parties would choose and apply random hash function to the whole set of measurement outcomes rather than simply randomly choosing one of the bits then the critical success probabilities would be of a scale from Fig.2 rather than Fig.3.